 What can you do with this degree?

-After earning a Secondary Education Master’s degree in Buffalo from Medaille, students have gone on to careers as:
+After graduating with an Elementary Education Master’s degree, Buffalo graduates have gone on to careers as:

 - Substitute Teachers